giannitedesco/xpdt/README.md

 ## Serialization format
 The serialization format for fixed-length objects is simply a packed C struct.

-For any object which contains `blob` type fields:
+For any object which contains `bytes` type fields:
 - a 32bit unsigned record length is prepended to the struct
-- all `blob` type fields are converted to `u32` and contain the length of the blob
+- all `bytes` type fields are converted to `u32` and contain the length of the bytes
-- all blob contents are appended after the struct in the order in which they appear
+- all bytes contents are appended after the struct in the order in which they appear

 For example, following the example above, the serialization would be: